Decatur House on Lafayette Square

 Decatur House on Lafayette Square Review

-Built for naval hero Stephen Decatur and his wife, Susan, in 1819, the house bore witness to many historic events in the century and a half that followed.
+Built in 1819 for naval hero Stephen Decatur and his wife, Susan, the house bore witness to many historic events in the century and a half that followed.
 Planning to start a political career, Decatur built this home near the White House, but died tragically 14 months later after a famous duel with Commodore James Barron.
 Later occupants of the house included diplomats and statesmen, Baron de Tuyll, Henry Clay, Martin Van Buren, and the Beales, a prominent Western family whose modifications of the building include a parquet floor with the state seal of California.
 Wealthy hotel and tavern owner John Gadsby purchased the Decatur House as a retirement home in 1836, adding a large two-story dependency in the rear of the property, used as quarters for numerous enslaved individuals in his household—the only extant slave quarters in Washington.

 There are no public tours, but school groups may reserve a field trip focused on Slavery, Emancipation, and the Power of the President.
-Visitors can stop in the Shop at President's Square, which sells upscale memorabilia on the history of The White House.
+Visitors can stop in The Shop at President's Square, which sells upscale memorabilia on the history of The White House.

 View deals in Washington, D.C. for vacation packages, hotels, airfare, and more from our partners!More